Capernaum, its synagogues and other sites of Christian interest

 The synagogues at Capernaum – when were they built?

-The synagogue at Capernaum is one of the most impressive, if not the most impressive ancient synagogue ruin in the Galilee, and is certainly worth viewing.
-Capernaum was a prosperous community and the synagogue was built with white limestone blocks and pillars rather than the local basalt rock of which the homes were made, the limestone being brought in from a distant quarry.
+The synagogue at Capernaum is one of the most impressive, if not the most impressive synagogue ruin in the Galilee.
+Capernaum was a prosperous community and its synagogue was built with white limestone blocks and pillars rather than the local basalt rock out of which homes were made.
+The limestone was brought in from a distant quarry.

 The synagogue is built on a platform.
 Flights of steps lead to the entrance façade, which has three doors facing Jerusalem.
 The prayer hall is rectangular with two rows of columns.
 There are stone benches along its eastern and western aisles.
-The paving is of smooth limestones.
-Excavations revealed that its interior was richly decorated, covered with painted plaster and stucco-work.
-The beautiful decorative work on the lintels, cornices and capitals are displayed by the side of the synagogue.
+The paving is made of smooth limestone.
+Excavations revealed that the synagogue’s interior was richly decorated, being covered with painted plaster and stucco-work.
+The beautiful decorative work on the lintels, cornices and capitals can be seen from the displays by the side of the synagogue.

 There has been considerable debate as to when this limestone synagogue was built.
-Its Italian excavators found 10,000 bronze coins sealed into the mortar of the floor, and this enabled them to date the synagogue to the late 4th to early 5th century, in the Byzantine period.
-Many in the Israeli archeological community disagree with this.
+Its Italian excavators found 10,000 bronze coins sealed into the mortar of the floor, and this enabled them to date the synagogue to the late 4th to early 5th century Byzantine period.
+However, many Israeli archeologists disagree with this.
 They argue that an imposing synagogue like this would not have been built in Christian Palestine in the Byzantine period.
-Officially, it was not even permitted for Jews to build synagogues.
-When they managed to skirt the law, the exteriors of their synagogues were subdued and decorative efforts went into the interior of the building, particularly the mosaic floors.
+It was not even permitted for Jews to build synagogues during this time.
+When they managed to skirt the law, the exteriors of their synagogues were subdued and decorative efforts were put into the interior of the building, particularly the mosaic floors.
 The synagogue at Hammath-Tiberias, only 10 miles away, is an example of this.
-Jewish symbols on the outside of the synagogue, such as a menorah, shofar and lulav, would only have emphasized that they were flouting the emperors’ prohibition.
-This synagogue shows stylistic and artistic parallels to other synagogues in the Galilee and Golan built during the 2nd and 3rd centuries, which would be in the Roman period.
-But how does one explain the bronze coins?
-It could be that they were placed in this location during a relaying of the floor in the 4th century.
+Jewish symbols on the outside of the synagogue, such as a menorah, shofar and lulav, would have emphasized that they were flouting the emperors’ prohibition.
+Rather, this synagogue shows stylistic and artistic parallels to other synagogues in the Galilee and Golan built during the 2nd and 3rd centuries, which would be in the Roman period.
+How then can the bronze coins be explained?
+A suggestion is that they were placed here during a relaying of the floor in the 4th century.

-It certainly possible that Jesus prayed and preached in this early synagogue.
+It is quite possible that Jesus prayed and preached in this early synagogue.
 Capernaum was the base of his activities in the Galilee after he left his hometown hamlet of Nazareth and his second-cousin John the Baptist was killed (Matthew 4:13).
 He probably lived in Capernaum for 3 years until his death, which would have been in the 1st century CE.
 Jesus would finally curse this town, as well as Bethsaida and Chorazim, because of their lack of faith in him and their failure to repent.
+Peter’s house is also here and above this a modern church.

-The stone seating of the synagogue dates from the 2nd or 3rd century CE..
+The stone seating of the synagogue around its periphery dates from the 2nd or 3rd century CE.

 Decorations on lintels and pillars from the synagogue.
 The Star of David was not a Jewish symbol at this time, and would not become so until the Middle Ages.